 Brian S. Dunn.
 Mr. Dunn has been a member of our Board of Directors since December 2007.
 Mr. Dunn has over 16 years of marketing, logistical and entrepreneurial experience.
 He founded and turned around direct marketing divisions for several consumer-oriented companies.
 Currently, he manages Little White Dog, Inc., a marketing firm that he founded.
-Mr. Dunn was the marketing director and chief operating officer for Lipenwald, Inc., a direct marketing company that markets collectibles and mass merchandise from June 2006 until May 2011.
+Mr. Dunn was the marketing director and chief operating officer for Lipenwald,

+Inc., a direct marketing company that markets collectibles and mass merchandise from June 2006 until May 2011.
 Lipenwald filed for bankruptcy in July 2011.
 Prior to that, from February 2001 to June 2006, he was sole proprietor of BSD Trading/Consulting.
-Mr. Dunn graduated from the Wharton School of the University of Pennsylvania with a B.S. in Economics.
+Mr. Dunn graduated from the Wharton School of the University of Pennsylvania in 1993 with a B.S. in Economics.

-Mr. Dunn's executive experience brings extensive business, entrepreneurial and marketing expertise to his Board service with our Company.
+Mr. Dunn's executive experience brings extensive business, entrepreneurial and marketing expertise to his Board service with the company.
 His experience as a marketing executive for several consumer-oriented companies provides guidance to our investor relations efforts.
 Mr. Dunn's many experiences also make him skilled in leading committees requiring substantive expertise, including his role as chairman of the Board's Nominating and Corporate Governance Committee.
 Mr. Dunn's previous service on the Board also provides him with a specific understanding of our Company, its operations, and the business and regulatory issues facing business development companies.
-The foregoing qualifications led to our conclusion that Mr. Dunn should serve as a member of our Board.

 Richard P. Dutkiewicz.
 Mr. Dutkiewicz has been a member of our Board of Directors since February 2010.
 Since April 2010, Mr. Dutkiewicz has been the executive vice president and chief financial officer of Real Mex Restaurants, Inc., which filed for bankruptcy in October 2011.
 Mr. Dutkiewicz previously served as chief financial officer of Einstein Noah Restaurant Group, Inc. from October 2003 to April 2010.
 From May 2003 to October 2003, Mr. Dutkiewicz was vice president - information technology of Sirenza Microdevices, Inc. In May 2003, Sirenza Microdevices, Inc. acquired Vari-L Company, Inc. From January 2001 to May 2003, Mr. Dutkiewicz was vice president - finance, and chief financial officer of Vari-L Company, Inc. From April 1995 to January 2001, Mr. Dutkiewicz was vice president - finance, chief financial officer, secretary and treasurer of Coleman Natural Products, Inc., located in Denver, Colorado.
 Mr. Dutkiewicz's previous experience includes senior financial management positions at Tetrad Corporation, MicroLithics Corporation and various divisions of United Technologies Corporation.
 Mr. Dutkiewicz began his career as an Audit Manager at KPMG LLP.
 Mr. Dutkiewicz received a B.B.A. degree from Loyola University of Chicago.
-Mr. Dutkiewicz currently serves on the Board of Directors of Motor Sport Country Club Holdings, Inc., which sells balancing technology for rotating devices in the automotive industry.
+Mr. Dutkiewicz currently serves on the Board of Directors of Motor Sport Country Club, a Motorsports destination resort in Denver, Colorado.

 Through his prior experiences as a vice president and chief financial officer at several public companies, including executive vice president and chief financial officer of Real Mex Restaurants, Inc. and chief financial officer of Einstein Noah Restaurant Group, Inc., Mr. Dutkiewicz brings business expertise, finance and audit skills to his Board service with our Company.
 Mr. Dutkiewicz's expertise, experience and skills closely align with our operations, and his prior investment experience with managing public companies facilitates an in-depth understanding of our investment business.
-The foregoing qualifications led to our conclusion that Mr. Dutkiewicz should serve as a member of our Board.